Reya Sunshine

-Reya Sunshine is an American pornographic actress, producer, and director based in Miami, Florida.
+Reya Sunshine is an American pornographic film actress, producer, and director based in Miami, Florida.
 She was born and raised in Northern California, and has pursued a course through the adult entertainment industry by webcamming, feature dancing, modeling for virtual reality apps and sex toys, and independently producing video content.

 Education

 Sunshine received a bachelor's degree in psychology from the University of California, Santa Cruz.
 She graduated magna cum laude and specialized in humanistic psychology.
 While attending the university, she also studied dance and yoga.

 Career

 Pole dancing

 After graduating from the university, Sunshine worked briefly as a yoga instructor.
 She also started taking pole dancing classes around that time, and then obtained a job as an exotic dancer at Sporty's Bikini Bar in Sunnyvale, California, where she worked for three-and-a-half years.

 Webcam modeling/media personality

 Sunshine began working as a webcam model on January 1, 2016 on the myfreecams website.
 She has expressed that synergizing her efforts of webcamming, exotic dancing, social media, and producing video clips greatly expanded her following.
 In 2018, she produced a video for her YouTube channel entitled "Are You Cut Out for Camming?" that became one of ten primary sources used for the study "Live Play, Live Sex: The Parallel Labors of Video Game Live Streaming and Webcam Modeling," that was published in the Sexualities academic journal in December 2022.

 In 2016, she began working as a guest anchor on Naked News, and in 2018 won their "Guest Anchor Madness" fan voting competition.